fgregg/scraping-intro/README.md

 [Legal Notices](http://tax.illinois.gov/AboutIdor/LegalNotices.htm) page or anywhere else.

 # Let's do this!
 Let's go to the tantalizingly named [Standard Industrial Classification (SIC) Code Reporting](https://www.revenue.state.il.us/app/kob/index.jsp), and click on the link to 'Specific Muncipalities and Counties.'
 We get a page that has a form where we can select a reporting period, a municipal or county government, and a tax type.
-Let's keep the default for the reporting period and select 'Chicago' from the drowp down list 'Municipal or County Government Name'.
+Let's keep the default for the reporting period and select 'Chicago' from the drop down list 'Municipal or County Government Name'.
 Then click 'Start Search.'

 If all goes well, we get a page that shows us Chicago's tax information for the most recent reporting period.